MBR vs GPT: Which is Better for Your Hard Drive?

 |MBR Partition Scheme||Sector #||LBA #|

 |MBR (for compatibility)||0||LBA 0|

 The data stored in the GPT header includes drive information in the form of a GUID partition table.
-The GUID includes details on drives, partitions, storage sizes, boot information, and other essential data related to boot and functionality.
+The GUID consists of details on drives, partitions, storage sizes, boot information, and other essential data related to boot and functionality.

-The GUID Partition Table stored in LBA 1 of the HDD includes information on the following:
+The GUID Partition Table stored in LBA 1 of the SSD/HDD includes information on the following:

 - MBR data

 - Secondary (a.k.a. backup) GPT data

 MBR Versus GPT

 The main difference between MBR and GPT is that MBR has some limitations for modern usage.
 Namely, MBR can only handle four primary partitions and 2TB of drive space.
 GPT has no partition limit, so you can have ten partitions if you want and up to 9400000000 TB of SSD/HDD space.